SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

    <!--TODO ISSUE 10: How to handle caching -->

 - `Content-Language`: The server MUST include this header in every response that contains an EPP message in the message body.
+- `Content-Encoding`: The server MAY choose to compresses the responses message body, using a algorithm selected from the list of algorithms provided by the client using the Accept-Encoding request header.

 REPP does not always return an EPP response message in the HTTP message body.
 The `Object Check` request for example, does not require the server to return an EPP response message.
 When the server does not return a EPP message, it MUST return at least the REPP-svtrid, REPP-cltrid and REPP-eppcode headers.

-## Error Handling
+## Error Handling {#error-handling}

   <!--TODO: ISSUE #35: Mapping EPP code to HTTP status codes -->
 Restful EPP is designed atop of the HTTP protocol, both are an application layer protocol with their own status- and result codes.
 The endpoints described in (#command-mapping) MUST return the specified HTTP status code for successful requests when the EPP result code indicates a positive completion (1xxx) of the EPP command.

 When an EPP command results in a negative completion result code (2xxx), the server MUST return a semantically equivalent HTTP status code.
 An explanation of the error MUST be included in the message body of the HTTP response, as described in [@!RFC9110]. (#tbl-error-mapping) contains the mapping for EPP result codes to HTTP status codes.
+A error or problem while processing one request MUST NOT result int he failure of other independent requests using the same connection.

 The client MUST be able to use the best practices for RESTful applications and use the HTTP status code to determine if the EPP request was successful.
 The client MAY use the well defined HTTP status codes for error handling logic, without first having to parse the EPP result message.